AgaIshi/kuka_lbr_control/README.md

 Then synchronize the application to update the changes.

 ### Install
+#### Discaimer
+The dynamic parameters (mass, inertias) of the URDF of the lbr_description package are **very inaccurate**, therefore you will experience very poor tracking performance with the controllers implemented in the `main` branch of `ros2_effort_controller`.
+A possible solution is to perform the dynamics identification of the robot, further details will be added in the future.
+If you don't need variable impedance controller or particular additional torque terms, I suggest you to use the [`kuka-prop-ctrl`](https://github.com/lucabeber/ros2_effort_controller/tree/kuka-prop-ctrl) branch of our controllers.
+It uses the proprietary impedance controller of Kuka (therefore the correct dynamics model) and you'll get very good tracking performances.
+We used the closed loop inverse kinematics (CLIK) algorithm to compute the inverse kinematics with also the postural task.
+You can checkout to that branch in the `effort_controller` folder before building to use the proprietary version (`git checkout kuka-prop-ctrl`).

 Clone this repo inside your ros2 workspace as the `src` folder
 ```
 git clone --recursive git@github.com:idra-lab/kuka_impedance.git src